synfron/ReshaperForBurp/docs/Rules.md

 Destination Identifier - The property of the HTTP entity to set the value of.
 Only available for certain [Message Values](MessageValues.html) (e.g. request header).
 Supports variable tags.

+Destination Identifier Placement - Placement of the value to set if there are multiple (i.e. First, Last, All, Only - Keep One, New - Add additional).
+Only available for certain [Message Values](MessageValues.html) (e.g. request header).

 Destination Value Type - Declare that the value to set is Text, JSON (node), or HTML (element).
 If JSON or HTML, use JSON path or a CSS selector to get the inner value.

 Destination Value Path - Specify a JSON path for JSON or a CSS selector for HTML to set the value of within the HTTP event entity.
 Only available if `Destination Value Type` is JSON or HTML.
 Supports variable tags.